 Additionally, if you use shrink wrap to seal your products, you will need to have a heat gun on hand (hair dryers don’t reach the temperature needed).

-What Else Do I Need to Make Skin Care Products?
+What Else Do I Need to Make Skin Care Products to Sell Online?

 There are some specific recipes that call for more supplies than listed here, such as when creating herbal infusions, but the nine above are the basics.